awsdocs/aws-cloudformation-user-guide/doc_source/aws-resource-databrew-dataset.md

 ## Properties<a name="aws-resource-databrew-dataset-properties"></a>

 `FormatOptions`  <a name="cfn-databrew-dataset-formatoptions"></a>
-Options that define how DataBrew interprets the data in the dataset\.
+A set of options that define how DataBrew interprets the data in the dataset\.
 *Required*: No
 *Type*: Json
 *Update requires*: [No interruption](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-updating-stacks-update-behaviors.html#update-no-interrupt)